v1993/linux-nvidia-gaming/kde/compositor.md

 ### Disable compositor for some apps

 There is a way to automatically disable compositor for some applications.
-For more on this, read [Application Profiles](kde/profiles.md).
+For more on this, read [Window Rules](kde/windowrules.md).

 ### Compositor toggle hotkey

 To quickly turn compositor off and on, use `Alt+Shift+F12` (adjust if you have Fn key accordingly).
-It is extremely useful as a quick shortcut for testing and when application profiles don't work out nicely for some application.
+It is extremely useful as a quick shortcut for testing and when window rules don't work out nicely for some application.

 ### Tweaking compositor